dotnet/arcade/Documentation/Darc.md

 *  `[-n, --name] <name>`: the versioned item name.
 Required.
 *  `[-v, --version] <item-version>`: item's version.
 Required.
 *  `[-r, --repo-uri] <repo-uri>`: repo where the item is built.
 Optional, if not provided this will be fetched from the reporting store.
-*  `[-s,--sha] <sha>`: the sha which is built into this item.
+*  `[-s,--sha] <sha>`: the SHA which is built into this item.
 Optional, if not provided this will be fetched from the reporting store.

 ### Example